async-go/company-handbook-template/README.md

 Finally, a static site offers a much deeper level of customization and automation for teams that want to go down that route.

+## Configuration

+There are various configuration values in `next.config.mjs`:

+- `editRepositoryBase` contains the path to your code host's edit page for your repo, which is used to create an "Edit this page" link on every page.
+This only works as-is if every page in your site uses the `.md` extension, which is the default behavior.

 ## Editing instructions

 The handbook is 'self-documenting' in that the content describing how to edit it is built and deployed with the handbook itself.
 You can read everything by browsing the editing documentation [in this repository](./pages/editing/index.md) or at `/editing/` on your deployed site.